Nuggets vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, Game 6 best bets by proven model

 SportsLine's model reveals its Denver Nuggets vs. Minnesota Timberwolves Game 6 picks

 The sixth-seeded Minnesota Timberwolves look to finish off the third-seeded Denver Nuggets in Game 6 of their Western Conference first-round playoff matchup on Thursday.
 Minnesota took a commanding 3-1 series lead, but Denver won Game 5 125-113, pulling the series to 3-2.
 Jamal Murray led the Nuggets in scoring with 30 points, going 16-for-16 from the free-throw line.
-Anthony Edwards (knee) is out for the Timberwolves.
+Anthony Edwards (knee) is out for the Timberwolves, with Ayo Dosunmu (calf) questionable.
+Aaron Gordon (calf) is questionable for Denver.

 Tipoff from Target Center in Minnesota is set for 9:30 p.m.
 ET.
-The Nuggets are 5.5-point favorites in the latest Nuggets vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 225.5.
+The Nuggets are 7.5-point favorites in the latest Nuggets vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 224.5.
 Before making any Timberwolves vs. Nuggets picks, Before making any Nuggets vs. Timberwolves picks, check out the Timberwolves vs. Nuggets predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.